jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 * Room:
     * ILB 370
 * Office Hours
-    * Mon-Fri 8:10-8:40am
+    * Tue-Fri 8:10-8:40am

 ## Course Description

 This course expands upon the concepts of limits, derivatives, and integrals introduced in Calculus 1.
-In addition to developing advanced techniques for computing and applying integrals, the ultimate goal of the course is to introduce the *power series*, an "infinite polynomial" which can be used to express a wide class of differentiable functions.
+In addition to developing **advanced integration techniques** and covering several **applications of integrals**, the ultimate goal of the course is to introduce the **power series**, a polynomial with infinitely-many terms that can be used to characterize a wide class of differentiable functions.

-This course utilizes team-based learning.
+This course utilizes **team-based learning**.
 Students will
 complete a survey that will place them into appropriate Teams at the start of the semester, and are expected to complete readiness activities